How to organize events - European Unity League

 European Unity League is an independent Magic: The Gathering tournament series with national championships across Europe.

-Players collect League Points at any event to qualify for Nationals, and ultimately the European Cup.
+Any organizer can report events to award League Points.
+Players collect those points to qualify for Nationals, and ultimately the European Cup.

 In the following we explain all steps to organize events and report results.